SayakaT-tky/Getting_and_Cleaning_Data_CourseProject_drafting/Codebook.md

 Step2: Extracts only the variables on the means and standard deviations for each measurement.
 #### Alter the value labels and variable names
 Step3: Applies descriptive activity names to values instead of factor numbers to express each activities in the data set.
-Step4: Appropriately labels the data set with descriptive variable names.
+Step4: Appropriately re-labels the data set with descriptive variable names.
 #### Summarize the data
 Step5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Step6: Outputs and saves the result to 'tidydata.txt'.